-The Spanish healthcare system is made up of private and public healthcare, with some Spanish hospitales (hospital in Spanish) and healthcare centres (centros de salud) offering both private (privado) and state healthcare services (asistencia sanitaria pública).
-You can find more Spanish healthcare terms in our Spanish medical dictionary.
+The Spanish healthcare system is made up of private and public healthcare, with some Spanish hospitales (hospital in Spanish) and healthcare centers (centros de salud) offering both private (privado) and state healthcare services (asistencia sanitaria pública).
+You can find even more Spanish healthcare terms in our Spanish medical dictionary.

-Before going to the hospital in Spain, it is first important to determine what healthcare services are available to you depending on your healthcare coverage – whether it’s provided by the state, private healthcare insurance providers, your home country through the EHIC or bilateral agreements – and be clear on what type of service you want.
-Private hospitals in Spain, for example, do not accept the EHIC.
+Before going to the hospital in Spain, determine what healthcare services are available to you depending on your healthcare coverage – whether it’s provided by the state, private healthcare insurance providers, your home country through the EHIC or bilateral agreements.
+Private hospitals in Spain, however, do not accept the EHIC.

-Doctors in Spain typically provide their patients with an outline of the services they are entitled to in a brochure called the Carta de Derechos y Deberes or Charter of Rights and Obligations, which can also be accessed online.
+Doctors in Spain typically provide patients with an outline of their services in the Carta de Derechos y Deberes or Charter of Rights and Obligations.
 It’s best to do prior research instead of being surprised with substantial medical fees.

-Public and private hospitals in Spain are ranked among the best in the world but there can sometimes be long waiting lists to visit specialists and non-emergency operations under the state system.
-Patients seeking to see a specialist through the state system have to be referred by their doctor, while those with private health insurance may be able to visit a specialist directly.
-Some private health insurance companies have lists of approved private hospitals, doctors and specialists clients must choose from.
+Public and private hospitals in Spain are among the best in the world, but there can be long waits to visit specialists and non-emergency operations under the state system.
+Patients seeking to see a specialist through the state system must have a referral from their doctor, however; in general, those with private health insurance may visit a specialist directly.
+Some private health insurance companies also have lists of approved private hospitals, doctors, and specialists clients choose from.

-Some doctors and senior health professionals working in Spanish hospitals in larger cities and popular tourist destinations speak excellent English, while nurses and other staff won’t always be English speakers.
-There are typically more English-speaking doctors in private hospitals in Spain but state-run hospitals also have English-speaking medical employees or translators on staff.
+Some doctors in Spanish hospitals in larger cities and popular tourist destinations speak excellent English, while nurses and other staff won’t always be.
+There are typically more English-speaking doctors in private hospitals in Spain but state-run hospitals also have English-speaking doctors or translators.